This instant answer will show you how to import and use GIF images inside of your VideoScribe project.

 Step 3.
 Choose your GIF settings

-You can access GIF settings by placing a GIF in your scribe, clicking on it within the timeline, and selecting the ‘Image Properties’ option (E).
+Click on your GIF within the timeline, and select the ‘Image Properties’ option (E).

-You can also open the element properties by either double-clicking the element on the canvas or by double-clicking the element in the timeline.
+You can also open the element properties by double-clicking the element on the canvas.

 The GIF properties will then be displayed in the Drawing Options tab (F).